 Set your alarm clock for 2 minutes.
 Triple check it.
 Close your eyes.
 Picture in your mind, in full colour, what you would imagine your lungs look like inside your chest cavity.
 Now, absolutely as slowly as you can, from the bottom up, empty them of air.
 Do this as slowly as you can.
 As you do it, in your mind's eye see the lung sacs slowly emptying, from the bottom up.
 Eventually you'll have to breathe in.

 Let it happen naturally.
-Don't rush the inhalation and don't try to slow the inhaltion down, but JUST BEFORE your lungs are full, start exhaling again.
+Don't rush the inhalation and don't try to slow the inhalation down, but JUST BEFORE your lungs are full, start exhaling again.

-When the alarm goes off or your sensible friend touches your shoulder, open your eyes.
+When the alarm goes off or your friend touches your shoulder, open your eyes.

 Set your alarm clock for 3 minutes.
 Triple check it.
 Close your eyes.
 Imagine your lung sacs are full of purple light.
 As slowly as possible, from the very bottom up, expel the purple light.
-In addition to being aware of emptying your lungs from the very bottom up, this time also use your solar plexus to slowly and evenly breathe purple light out into the world [corny sounding, I know that - see my other blog, freemeditate21].
+In addition to being aware of emptying your lungs from the very bottom up, this time also use your solar plexus to slowly and evenly breathe purple light out into the world.
 Slowly, evenly, steadily, gently exhaling.

 Again, when you (finally) are forced to inhale, stop just short of full and slowly start exhaling again, using the very bottom of your lungs in conjunction with your solar plexus.

-When the alarm goes off or your trusted friend touches your shoulder, open your eyes.
+When the alarm goes off or your friend touches your shoulder, open your eyes.